Chrome Is Scanning Files on Your Computer, and People Are Freaking Out - Slashdot

 I've tried chrome a time or two way back, but at that time it seemed so different than FF (almost no buttons)...so, I never really went back to it...I just mostly use FF an

 Re: Inappropriate -- Why be secretive about it?
-(Score:2)

-Blah blah blah yes you're so cool and edgy.
-Maybe it's a hipster-wannabe thing.
+(Score:4, Insightful)

+Nothing "cool and edgy" about it.
+As an IT security guy, I can tell you that Chrome is a privacy nightmare.
+Google is a very big danger, but people don't care because they're getting something for free, privacy be damned.
+Google, Facebook, virtually anything free leaves *you* as the product, not an actual customer.
+Again, nothing cool and edgy about taking the safer path.
+The path of Google, Facebook et al. is the path of the lemmings.
+Firefox is no longer the darling of the tech world, but it doesn't need to be.
+It's still the most customisable browser out there.

+Want a real eye-opening experience?
+Install a Raspberry Pi and a Pi-hole and watch the real-time DNS traffic as it exits your network.
+You would be gobsmacked by what is phoning home.
+Even your router is "phoning home" to entities besides the router OEM.
+This insight allows you to block via the Pi-hole, router, or both.
+Using a Pi-hole also cuts down on used bandwidth, because it blocks content at the DNS level, which means it doesn't even get called.
+Highly recommended.

 Re: (Score:1)